developer-portal/content/tech/languages/python/pypi-installation.md

 # Using pip

-If a Python module you need is not packaged for Fedora, or if you need it in an isolated environment, you can use `pip` to install it from the [Python Package Index (PyPI)](https://pypi.python.org/).
+If a Python package you need is not packaged for Fedora, or if you need it in an isolated environment, you can use `pip` to install it from the [Python Package Index (PyPI)](https://pypi.python.org/).

-Note that software on PyPI is not part of Fedora, and has different standards of quality and security: essentially, anyone can upload code there.
+Note that software on PyPI is not part of Fedora, and has different standards of quality, security and licensing: essentially, anyone can upload code there.
 Only install software you trust, and always double-check `install` commands for typos in package names.

 You can either install such modules to a *virtual environment*, or to your home directory with the `--user` user switch.
 See below for both options.